Promoting Social Inclusion

-The Special Olympics Arizona Unified Program promotes social inclusion for individuals with disabilities and those without disabilities through sports, health, youth and adult leadership, and other self-advocacy programs and campaigns.
+The Special Olympics Arizona Unified Program promotes social inclusion for individuals with disabilities and those without disabilities through sports, arts, health, youth and adult leadership, and other self-advocacy programs and campaigns.

 Team sports bring people together.
 Special Olympics Unified Sports® teams do that too, and much more.
 Half a million people worldwide take part in Unified Sports, breaking down stereotypes about people with intellectual disabilities in a really fun way.
 Learn more about Unified Sports®